26 September 2010

 16 September 2012

-Spring 1920: Wedding guests descend on Downton Abbey, where disasters - large and small - threaten.
-One is Cora's freewheeling American mother, who tries to loosen up her in-laws.
+Spring of 1920.
+Wedding guests descend on Downton Abbey, where disasters threaten.
+One of which is Cora's freewheeling American mother, who tries to loosen up her in-laws.

 23 September 2012